folio-org/docs/content/en/docs/Acquisitions/Finance/_index.md

 #### Fund

 This section displays a table of all funds associated with the fiscal year.
-The table contains the same columns as the Ledger table.
+The table contains the same columns as the [Ledger](#ledger) table.

 ### Viewing ledger details

-The ledger details pane contains ledger information and all groups and funds associated with the ledger.
-The pane displays total allocated, unavailable, and available by group and fund.
+The ledger details pane contains ledger financial summary information and all groups and funds associated with the ledger.

 * To view ledger details, [find the ledger](#searching-for-a-fiscal-year-ledger-group-or-fund) you want to view and select it.
 The ledger details pane appears.